The Top 30 Places to Visit in New Jersey this Summer

 1 Riverside Drive Camden

-Adventure Aquarium is one of the best and biggest aquariums in NJ, your kids will definetly love this awesome aquarium.
+Adventure Aquarium is one of the best and biggest aquariums in NJ, your kids will definitely love this awesome aquarium.
 Visit hippos, sharks, fish, and penguins.
 They even have special touch exhibits where you can get up, close, and personal with some super cool sea creatures.

 354 Great Meadows Rd, Hope